zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\bm{R}}{R} \simeq \bm{n}.
 $$

+---

+TODO: explicitly write down the forms of the G_ef, G_mf, and double-check both the SIE and the VIE!

+---

 Substitution of Eqn.
 13.9 and 13.11 into Eqn.
 13.6 produces the *far-field approximation* of the volume integral equation:

 $$ \tag{13.12}